 The State of Michigan requires fully licensed social workers to complete 45 hours of continuing professional education every three years.
-This must include five hours of Ethics and one hour of Pain and Pain Symptom Management and completion of Human Trafficking training.
+This must include five hours of Ethics, 2 hours of Pain and Pain Symptom Management and completion of Human Trafficking training.
 Take a look at our Wayne State CE list of online workshops and upcoming events.

 Questions regarding your professional license may be directed to the Department of Licensing and Regulatory Affairs at 517-335-0918.